apache/doris/docs/en/docs/advanced/materialized-index.md

 ```

-Among them, TableName refers to which table the data of the materialized view comes from, and RollupIndexName refers to the name of the materialized view.
+Among them, TableName refers to which table the data of the materialized index comes from, and RollupIndexName refers to the name of the materialized index.
 One of the more important indicators is State.

-When the State of the task of creating a materialized view has become FINISHED, it means that the materialized view has been created successfully.
-This means that it is possible to automatically match this materialized view when querying.
+When the State of the task of creating a materialized index has become FINISHED, it means that the materialized index has been created successfully.
+This means that it is possible to automatically match this materialized index when querying.

 **Step 3: Query**

-After the materialized view is created, when users query the sales volume of different stores, they will directly read the aggregated data from the materialized view `store_amt` just created.
+After the materialized index is created, when users query the sales volume of different stores, they will directly read the aggregated data from the materialized index `store_amt` just created.
 To achieve the effect of improving query efficiency.

 The user's query still specifies the query `sales_records` table, for example: